aschmelyun/reqon/README.md

-  --dashboard-port=<port>     sets the port the dashboard is available on --save-max=<number>         changes the max number of entries saved locally --save-file=<path>          changes the filepath used for local db, json ext required --no-dashboard              disables the dashboard, --dashboard-port is ignored --no-save                   disables saving locally, --save-file + --save-max ignored --help                      what you're seeing right now :)
+  --dashboard-port=<port>     sets the port the dashboard is available on --save-max=<number>         changes the max number of entries saved locally --save-file=<path>          changes the filepath used for local db, json ext required --files-dir=<path>          changes the directory that request images are stored in --no-dashboard              disables the dashboard, --dashboard-port is ignored --no-save                   disables saving locally, --save-file + --save-max ignored --help                      what you're seeing right now :)